DIVERSITY, EQUITY, & INCLUSION IN THE VC INDUSTRY

 Survey FAQs

-How was the 2020 study conducted?accordion arrow
+How was the 2022 study conducted? accordion arrow

-When was the survey distributed?accordion arrow
+When was the survey distributed? accordion arrow

-The third edition of the survey was open from August 18, 2020 to September 25, 2020.
+The fourth edition of the survey was conducted from August 29, 2022, to October 7, 2022.

-What information did the survey ask for?accordion arrow
+What information did the survey ask for? accordion arrow

-Is the data collected a representative sample of the VC workforce?accordion arrow
+Is the data collected a representative sample of the VC workforce? accordion arrow

-Yes, the results are broadly representative of the VC industry.
-The research team sought a 90% confidence level which correlates to a margin of error of 4.3% for questions answered by all 378 firms and 1.2% for questions answered about all 4.991 employees.
+Yes.
+The results are broadly representative of the VC industry.
+The research team sought a 90% confidence level, which correlates to a margin of error of 4.3% for questions answered by all 315 firms and 1.1% for questions answered about all 5,736 employees.
+The research team sought the same confidence level in 2016, 2018, and 2020.

-How did the research team combine the data sources?accordion arrow
+How did the research team combine the data sources? accordion arrow

 After combining the raw data sets from both the web-based surveys and the workbooks, the team reviewed the data file for duplicate entries and removed any duplicates.
 If a firm completed both the web-based survey and the workbook, the research team used the most recent and most complete entry.

-Are there gaps in the data collected?accordion arrow
+Are there gaps in the data collected? accordion arrow

 Firms were asked to provide demographic data for all employees.
-Because employees did not self-report demographic information for this data collection effort, we are limited to the demographic data firms collected which may be incomplete.
+Because employees did not self-report demographic information for this data collection effort, we are limited to the demographic data firms collected, which may be incomplete.

 If you are interested in learning more about the study, contact nvcahumancapitalsurvey@deloitte.com.